-Best Practices for sharing files
+Best Practices for sharing files.

-- Use folders to share groups of files with others online. - Share files with specific individuals, never with "everyone" or the "public" - Be careful sending links to shared folders because they can often be forwarded to others who you did not provide access to. - Remember that once a file is shared with someone and they download it to their device, they can share it with others. - Remove individuals when they no longer require access to files or folders. - Sharing the contents of the stored files on MS OneDrive with foreign nationals could result in violation of US Export control regulations.
+- Use folders to share groups of files with others online. - Use institutional tools such as MS Teams. - Share files with specific individuals, never with "everyone" or the "public." - Be careful sending links to shared folders because they can often be forwarded to others who you did not provide access to. - Remember that once a file is shared with someone and they download it to their device, they can share it with others. - Remove individuals when they no longer require access to files or folders. - Sharing the contents of the stored files on MS OneDrive with foreign nationals could result in violation of US Export control regulations.
 You are responsible for knowing who you are sharing files with. - Personal cloud storage locations should not be used to store Mount Union data.

-This space is an extension of your H:\ drive space and is not intended to replace your departmental space (COMMON S:\ drive).
 For additional information or questions on these guidelines please contact the Office of Information Technology.